skooter500/GE1-2022-2023/assignmentreadme.md

 # Description of the project

+This is a simple project that involves interacting and conversing with two floating heads.
+The left controller interacts with the left floating head, and the right controller interacts with the right floating head.
+The conversation with one head cannot be interupted until the end, and then the player can interact with the other.

 # Instructions for use

+The left and right controllers' grip buttons select the corresponding head and starts its dialogue.
+The controllers' trigger buttons continue the conversation taking place from the selected head.

 # How it works

+How the project works is

 # List of classes/assets in the project